21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Perpetual license option available alongside subscriptionColor science and RAW rendering trail DxO and Capture One

-Output Quality Notes: Sky replacement is Luminar Neo’s showcase feature — it handles horizon masking, tree edges, and water reflections better than any competitor at its price point.
+Output Quality Notes: Sky replacement is Luminar Neo’s showcase feature, handling horizon masking, tree edges, and water reflections better than any competitor at its price point.
 GenErase works well for simple object removal but struggles with complex textures and repetitive patterns.
 Portrait retouching (Face AI, Skin AI) delivers natural results on well-lit studio portraits but can over-smooth skin in low-light conditions.

-Consultant Tip: Use Luminar Neo as a Lightroom plugin for specific AI tasks (sky replacement, relighting) rather than as your primary editor — you get the best of both worlds without switching workflows entirely.
+Consultant Tip: Use Luminar Neo as a Lightroom plugin for specific AI tasks (sky replacement, relighting) rather than as your primary editor, so you get the best of both worlds without switching workflows entirely.

 Rubric CategoryScore